INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 ## How to extend existing formats

-> **NOTE: NOT RECOMMENDED!** <br/>
+> **NOTE: THIS FUNCTIONALITY IS DEPRECATED** <br/>
-> We advise against using this feature, and it may be deprecated in the near future.
-Instead, simply copy the format file and make the changes you need
+> Don't rely on this feature as it will be removed in a future version.
+Instead, simply copy the format file and make any changes you need.

 It is possible to extend an existing format.
 This is done by specifying the "baseFormat" setting at the top-level.
 You should set it to the name of the format you wish to extend.